Environment and Climate Change Youth Council

 Overview

-The Environment and Climate Change Youth Council is a group of youth in Canada who are passionate about protecting the environment and taking climate action.
-In their communities and beyond, they have demonstrated leadership in these areas and are inspiring others to do the same.
+The Environment and Climate Change Youth Council is a group of young leaders from across Canada who are dedicated to supporting the Government of Canada in advancing goals including protecting the environment, combatting biodiversity loss, enhancing resiliency, and taking climate action.
+In their communities and beyond, they have demonstrated leadership in these areas and are motivating other young leaders to do the same.

-Climate change is one of the most defining environmental challenges of our time.
-Young people are among those leading the charge toward a cleaner future.
-We need youth perspectives to ensure the country's transition to a prosperous and low-carbon future is sustainable and inclusive.
+Climate change is one of the most defining environmental challenges facing Canada, alongside biodiversity loss and environmental pollution.
+Young people are among those leading the charge toward a stronger and more sustainable future.
+Canada needs the perspectives and drive of young people to ensure success in its efforts to build a more prosperous and low-carbon future for all.

 Role of the Youth Council